Quantum sensing with nanoparticles for gravimetry; when bigger is better: Abstract

 \section{Abstract}

 {Following the first demonstration of a levitated nanosphere cooled to the quantum ground state in 2020~\cite{delic_cooling_2020}, macroscopic quantum sensors are seemingly on the horizon.
 The nanosphere's large mass as compared to other quantum systems enhances the susceptibility of the nanoparticle to gravitational and inertial forces.
-In this viewpoint we describe the features of levitated optomechanics experiments \cite{millen_optomechanics_2020} and their proposed utility for acceleration sensing.
-Unique to levitated nanospheres is the ability to implement not only quantum noise limited transduction, predicted by quantum metrology to reach sensitivities on the order of $10^{-15}$\,ms$^{-2}$~\cite{qvarfort_enhanced_2019}, but also long-lived spatial superpositions for enhanced gravimetry.
-This follows a global trend in developing sensors, such as cold-atom interferometers, that exploit superposition or entanglement.
-Thanks to significant commercial development of these existing quantum technologies, we discuss the feasibility of translating quantum optomechanics into applications. } \keywords{...} \classification[PACS]{...} \communicated{...} \dedication{...} \received{...} \accepted{...} \journalname{...} \journalyear{...} \journalvolume{..} \journalissue{..} \startpage{1} \aop \DOI{...}
+In this viewpoint we describe the features of experiments with optically levitated nanoparticles \cite{millen_optomechanics_2020} and their proposed utility for acceleration sensing.
+Unique to the levitated nanoparticle platform is the ability to implement not only quantum noise limited transduction, predicted by quantum metrology to reach sensitivities on the order of $10^{-15}$\,ms$^{-2}${~\cite{Qvarfort2018}}, but also long-lived quantum spatial superpositions for enhanced gravimetry.
+This follows a global trend in developing sensors, such as cold atom interferometers, that exploit superposition or entanglement.
+Thanks to significant commercial development of these existing quantum technologies, we discuss the feasibility of translating levitated nanoparticle research into applications. } \keywords{...} \classification[PACS]{...} \communicated{...} \dedication{...} \received{...} \accepted{...} \journalname{...} \journalyear{...} \journalvolume{..} \journalissue{..} \startpage{1} \aop \DOI{...}